The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: The positive Grassmannian, the hypersimplex, and the amplituhedron

-In this paper we will primarily focus on the case $m=2$ (with the exception of \cref{sec:twistor}, where we give some generalizations of our results and conjectures to general even $m$).
-(Positroidal) triangulations of the amplituhedron have been studied in \cite{arkani-hamed_trnka}, \cite{Ferro:2015grk}, \cite{Arkani-Hamed:2017tmz}, \cite{Karp:2017ouj}, \cite{Galashin:2018fri}, \cite{Ferro:2018vpf}.
-Very recently the paper \cite{BaoHe} constructed (with proof) many triangulations of the $m=2$ amplituhedron.
-The $m=2$ amplituhedron has also been studied in \cite{Arkani-Hamed:2017vfh} (which gave an alternative description of it in terms of sign patterns; see also \cite{Karp:2017ouj}), in \cite{Lukowski:2019kqi} (which described the boundary stratification of the amplituhedron $\mathcal{A}_{n,k,2}$), and in \cite{Lukowski:2019sxw} (which discussed its relation to cluster algebras).
-Note that our notion of dissection above includes the notion of subdivision from \cite[Definition 7.1]{Galashin:2018fri}.
+In this paper we will primarily focus on the case $m=2$ (with the exception of \cref{sec:twistor}, where we give some generalizations of our results and conjectures to general even $m$). (positroid) tilings of the amplituhedron have been studied in \cite{arkani-hamed_trnka}, \cite{Ferro:2015grk}, \cite{Arkani-Hamed:2017tmz}, \cite{Karp:2017ouj}, \cite{Galashin:2018fri}, \cite{Ferro:2018vpf}.
+Very recently the paper \cite{BaoHe} constructed (with proof) many tilings of the $m=2$ amplituhedron.
+The $m=2$ amplituhedron has also been studied in \cite{Arkani-Hamed:2017vfh} (which gave an alternative description of it in terms of sign patterns; see also \cite{Karp:2017ouj}), in \cite{Lukowski:2019kqi} (which described the boundary stratification of the amplituhedron $\mathcal{A}_{n,k,2}(Z)$), and in \cite{Lukowski:2019sxw} (which discussed its relation to cluster algebras).
+Note that our notion of dissection above is the same as the notion of subdivision from \cite[Definition 7.1]{Galashin:2018fri}.
+(However, we prefer the word ``dissection,'' as the word ``subdivision'' is often used to indicate that there are constraints on how the boundaries match up.)